chukwudi-onyekwere/memberstack_2_0/README.md

 The Memberstack Plugin allows you integrate Memberstack to your Wordpress website.
 You can also use the shortcodes in this plugin within your WordPress site.
 The shortcodes cover Action, Prices and Modals, while other data attributes like the Auth, Forms and Content which are originally for Webflow website also work on Wordpress too :) You can find them here: https://docs.memberstack.com/hc/en-us/articles/7252466484635-All-Webflow-Package-Data-Attributes

-## Features

-- Integrates Memberstack to the permissions with user roles on WordPress
-- Maps Memberstack permissions to corresponding WordPress roles
-- Automatic synchronization on a periodic basis

 ## Requirements